-When Tsarnaev's case begins, his lawyers are likely to pin their hopes — and the bombings themselves — on his older brother, Tamerlan: a Golden Gloves boxer, college student, husband and father who also followed radical Islam was named by a friend as a participant in a grisly 2011 triple slaying.
+When Tsarnaev’s case begins, his lawyers are likely to pin their hopes — and the bombings themselves — on his older brother, Tamerlan: an amateur boxer, college student, husband and father who followed radical Islam and was named by a friend as a participant in a grisly 2011 triple slaying.

 “He was the eldest one and he, in many ways, was the role model for his sisters and his brother,” said Elmirza Khozhugov, the former husband of Tamerlan’s sister, Ailina.

 “You could always hear his younger brother and sisters say, ‘Tamerlan said this,’ and ‘Tamerlan said that.’
 Dzhokhar loved him.
 He would do whatever Tamerlan would say,” Khozhugov told The Associated Press in the weeks after the bombings.

 Three people were killed and more than 260 were injured when two homemade pressure-cooker bombs exploded near the finish line of the iconic race on April 15, 2013.

 Tamerlan Tsarnaev, 26, died days after the bombings following a gun battle with police.
 Dzhokhar, then 19, was later found hiding in a boat parked in a backyard.
 Jury selection in his federal death penalty trial is entering its second month.
 Proceedings Monday were canceled due to a snowstorm in the Boston area and jury selection was scheduled to resume Tuesday.